 - Dr Máire Áine Ní Mhainnín

-- Dr Maria Scott
+- Dr Maura Stewart

-Requirements and assessment
+Requirements and Assessment

 As well as developing advanced linguistic competence and inter-cultural awareness, the MA in French encourages transferable skills, such as information gathering analytical skills, presentational skills, time-management and project management.